 Take your online store to the next level with BelVG Magento migrationVisit the page

-For demonstration sake, I created an infographic that demonstrates a typical landing page and its core design elements.
+For demonstration’s sake, we created an infographic that demonstrates a typical landing page and its core design elements.

 Screen #1: Above the fold

-A headline is a sentence or a phrase most commonly located at the top of the landing page or the most visible place of it.
-According to statistics, 8 out of 10 visitors read the headline, but only 2 out of 10 read the rest of the page, which makes this phrase a pivotal element.
-It must be designed and constructed to catch the eye and make an impression and at the same time contain the necessary keywords to rank your landing page among the right search results.
+A headline is a sentence or a phrase most commonly located at the top of the landing page or the most visible place.
+According to statistics, 80% of visitors read the headline, but only 20% read the rest of the page, which makes this phrase a pivotal element.
+It must be designed and constructed to catch the eye, make an impression, and at the same time contain your offer to the user.
+It should be clear what your proposition is and what a user gets from it.

-The best way to win a customer is to make a promise in the headline.
-Expressing clearly what result in your product will have if the customer makes a purchase (Lose 7 Pounds in a Month with Lighter Herbal Tea) is way effective than promise of an abstract, generalized outcome (Lose Weight with Lighter Herbal Tea).
+The best way to win a customer is to promise a benefit in the headline.
+Expressing clearly what result your product will have if the customer makes a purchase:

 Subheadline, or Supporting Headline

-While headline serves to compel and catch visitor’s attention, but rarely provides an explanation of the offer you make, subheadline is the opportunity to fill in the important details missing from the headline.
-Right to its name, supporting headline literally supports the claim you make in the headline by getting into all the hows and whys of the benefit you claim.
+While the headline serves to compel and catch visitors’ attention, but rarely provides an explanation of the offer you make, the subheadline is the opportunity to fill in the important details missing from the headline.
+Right to its name, the supporting headline literally supports the claim you make in the headline by getting into all the hows and whys of the benefit you claim.

 Subheadline is usually placed directly below the headline in a smaller font.
-Although subheadline is not a must-have element and some landing pages can do great without it, I would not advise missing an additional opportunity to impress, encourage or convince.
+Although subheadline is not a must-have element and some landing pages can be great without it, we would not advise missing an additional opportunity to impress, encourage or convince.
 Most commonly, this element is what adds up to the push in the main headline, resulting in a conversion.

 Hero Shot / Video

 Humans process pictures around 60.000 times faster than text information, and the concept, presented in a picture, is more easily remembered.
-All these facts make imagery content the media for communicating a message more effectively and a Magento landing page design’s best friend.
+All these facts help visual content to communicate a message more effectively.
 Actually, landing pages use a specific type of image content, called “hero shot”.
-Let me explain what it is.

-Hero shot is the image that helps you envision what would it be like to have the product offered at the landing page.
+The hero shot is the image that helps you envision what product this landing page is offering.
 Contrary to the product image, where the item is mostly static and shot individually, a hero shot demonstrates interaction with the offered product.
-Here is the example of Beauty Bay webstore, where Mario Badescu care products are directly applied to the skin, demonstrating them in action and serving a better demonstration of their qualities than hundreds of words.
+The way it does in the picture below.
+The picture shows how lightweight a Festka bike is.

 - Does it evoke the emotions you want the visitor to feel?